a233a2/2022-17th-SmartCar-WirelessCharge/README.md

 Thanks to the big guys for their open source, I will also open source my code on github for learning and other people's reference.

 > note: this code has been specially optimized for the 17th smart car online track, if you want to use it directly, it is more difficult, it is best to learn from the idea, in fact, it is not difficult to write it out, it is difficult to insist.
-I believe that if you insist on doing it, everyone > be able to do it.
+I believe that if you insist on doing it, everyone > be able to do it.Thank you very much to my two teammates Xiao Cui and Yu Ge, the PCB drawing is very good.
+Be good teammates!

 Author Email:sunjiyi666@foxmail.com If you have any questions, you can send an email to consult QQ The same number can be searched